ddudnik/swt_validation/README.md

 * add default callbacks which could somehow decorate invalid field (modifying background, adding small icon etc.) and/or show small tip with error message
 * add more validators: improve numeric validator to handle ranges, date, internet address etc.
 * extend toolkit to be able to work not only with text controls but with arbitrary (even user-defined) UI elements - could be tricky one
+* add some unit testing and (maybe) UI testing with SWTBot or smth similar
+* further improvement of documentation
 * .....